Wisdom

 What Does Psalms 32:1-2 Mean?

 The meaning of Psalms 32:1-2 is that true happiness comes when God forgives our sins and no longer holds them against us.
-It describes the joy of someone whose wrongdoing is covered by God’s mercy and who is honest in heart, with no pretense before Him.
-As David writes, 'Blessed is the one whose transgression is forgiven, whose sin is covered.
+It describes the joy of someone whose wrongdoing is covered by God’s mercy, just as David writes in Psalm 32:1-2: 'Blessed is the one whose transgression is forgiven, whose sin is covered.
 Blessed is the man against whom the Lord counts no iniquity, and in whose spirit there is no deceit.'

 Psalms 32:1-2